OctopusDeploy/blog/blog/2023-05/redesigned-tenant-overview-dashboard/index.md

 The new Tenants overview dashboard provides greater visibility and better tools to manage and administer your tenants at scale.

 We'd love feedback on this feature while we continue to refine it.
-If you're an Octopus Cloud customer or running Octopus server version 2023.2.10424 and above, it's available now as an early access preview (EAP).
+If you're an Octopus Cloud customer, it's available now as an early access preview (EAP).

 <span><a class="btn btn-success" href="https://octopusdeploy.typeform.com/to/CxkblnbR">Share your feedback</a></span>